×

 When we asked people living in Girona what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Girona is often described as relaxed and fulfilling.
 The city offers a high quality of life with its rich history, beautiful architecture, and vibrant culture.
 The cost of living is relatively low compared to other European cities, making it an attractive destination for those looking to live and work remotely.
 Girona is known for its warm and welcoming locals, making it easy for expats and digital nomads to integrate and make new friends.
 The city is also very safe, which adds to the comfort of living there.
 The city is well-connected with reliable public transportation, making it easy to explore the region.
 It's also a bike-friendly city, which is a plus for those who prefer to cycle.
 The food scene in Girona is exceptional, with a range of restaurants offering local Catalan cuisine as well as international options.
 The city is also known for its wine, with many vineyards in the surrounding area.
 The climate in Girona is typically Mediterranean, with hot summers and mild winters.
 This makes it an ideal location for those who enjoy outdoor activities.
 The city also offers a range of coworking spaces and cafes with reliable internet, making it a suitable place for digital nomads.
 Despite being a small city, Girona has a thriving arts and culture scene, with numerous festivals, concerts, and exhibitions taking place throughout the year.
 Learning Spanish is beneficial for expats and digital nomads living in Girona, although English is widely spoken in the city.
-Overall, Girona offers a balanced lifestyle for expats and digital nomads, combining work and leisure in a beautiful and culturally rich setting," wrote a member in Girona.
+Overall, Girona offers a balanced lifestyle for expats and digital nomads, combining work and leisure in a beautiful and culturally rich setting," remarked one expat living in Girona, Spain.

 What do expats in Girona appreciate most about the local culture?

 "Expats in Girona appreciate the warm and welcoming nature of the local people, who are always willing to help and make newcomers feel at home.
 They also enjoy the relaxed pace of life, which allows them to slow down and appreciate the beauty of their surroundings.
 The rich history and stunning architecture of Girona, with its well-preserved medieval buildings and winding cobblestone streets, are also highly valued by expats.
 The local cuisine is another aspect of the culture that expats appreciate, with a wide variety of delicious traditional dishes made from fresh, locally-sourced ingredients.
 The vibrant food markets and numerous tapas bars provide ample opportunities to explore and enjoy the culinary delights of the region.
 Expats also appreciate the strong sense of community and family values that are deeply ingrained in the local culture.
 Festivals and celebrations are an important part of life in Girona, and expats enjoy participating in these events, which provide a great opportunity to socialize and immerse themselves in the local customs and traditions.
 The beautiful natural surroundings of Girona, with its picturesque countryside, stunning coastline, and proximity to the Pyrenees mountains, are also highly appreciated by expats.
 The region offers a wide range of outdoor activities, such as hiking, cycling, and water sports, allowing expats to enjoy an active and healthy lifestyle.
 Finally, expats in Girona value the high quality of life that the city offers, with its excellent healthcare system, good education options, and well-developed infrastructure.
-The city's relatively low cost of living, compared to other European cities, is another attractive feature for expats looking to make Girona their home," wrote a member in Girona.
+The city's relatively low cost of living, compared to other European cities, is another attractive feature for expats looking to make Girona their home," said one expat in Girona.

 What do expats find most challenging?